Strategic Planning: Staff Conversations

 Joint session

-The aim of this session is to have a constructive dialogue about how stills and expertise across all staff can be better utilised to support people.
-And identify what processes and infrastructure are required to support that.
+The aim of this session is to have a constructive dialogue.
+How can you use the skills and expertise across all staff to better support people?
+The sessions should identify what processes and infrastructure you need.

 Planning your session

-- Bring together the insights from the individual sessions, highlighting any commonalities and commending good practice.
+- Bring together the insights from the individual sessions.
+Highlight any commonalities and commend good practice.

 - Set the discussion within the local strategic context.